JasonShuyinta/kubernetes/README.md

 It's a maven/gradle plugin that you can integrate into your Java project.

 One of the best practices that Jib uses is that it does not run your container as root.

+#### Kompose

+As per the official documentation, kompose is a tool that let's you transform your docker compose file into different kubernetes files (deployment and services).